Nozlaf/ld-weathersynth/security-review-7-7-25-gpt4.1.md

-# Security Review: Weather Synth Repository (security-review-gpt4-1)
+# Security Review: Weather Synth Repository (July 2025)

 **Date:** 7 July 2025

 ---

 ## 1. Dependency Security
-- All dependencies in `package.json` are reputable and up-to-date.

 - No secrets or sensitive data are present in dependency files.
+- No evidence of vulnerable or deprecated packages in `package.json`.
 - `npm audit` should be run regularly to detect and address vulnerabilities.

 ## 2. Secrets & Sensitive Data

 - No secrets or API keys are hardcoded in the codebase.
+- Environment variable usage is consistent for sensitive values.
-- `.env.example` and `terraform.tfvars.example` use placeholders and instruct users not to commit real secrets.
+- Example files (`.env.example`, `terraform.tfvars.example`) use placeholders and remind users not to commit real secrets.
-- Sensitive values (API keys, tokens) are loaded from environment variables, which is best practice.

 ## 3. Code Security
-- API keys are accessed via `process.env` and not exposed in the code.

 - No use of dangerous functions like `eval`, `innerHTML`, or `dangerouslySetInnerHTML`.
 - `fetch` is used only for trusted APIs (OpenWeatherMap, LaunchDarkly).
 - `localStorage` and `sessionStorage` are used for non-sensitive data (user/session IDs).
 - Error reporting to LaunchDarkly includes the current URL, but not user PII or secrets.
+- No evidence of XSS, SQL injection, or similar vulnerabilities.

 ## 4. Configuration Files

 - No secrets are present in versioned config files.
-- `.env.example` and `terraform.tfvars.example` remind users not to commit real secrets.
+- Example files remind users not to commit real secrets.

 ## 5. Infrastructure-as-Code (Terraform)

 - Sensitive variables (e.g., `launchdarkly_access_token`) are marked as `sensitive = true`.
 - No secrets are hardcoded in Terraform files.
 - The provider is configured to use variables, not plaintext.

 ## 6. Other Observations
-- No evidence of XSS, SQL injection, or similar vulnerabilities.

 - No use of cookies for authentication or sensitive data.
 - No CORS or CSP headers are set in this codebase (should be handled by deployment/server).